Welcome to the website of the Country Dance and Song Society of Pittsburgh.

 - Recent news from the English dance community

 Join us for an evening of participatory dance and music (schedule).
 All dances are taught, you do not need to attend with a partner, attire is casual, and we hold free beginners’ workshops at every dance.
-Our regular season Saturday dances begin again September 13th and are bimonthly, usually the 2nd and 4th Saturdays (but check the calendar for exceptions), at the Friends Meeting House on the Oakland/Shadyside border.
+Our regular season Saturday dances begin again September 13th and are bimonthly, usually the 2nd and 4th Saturdays (but check the calendar for exceptions), at the Friends Meeting House, 4836 Ellsworth Avenue, Pittsburgh, in Shadyside near Oakland.
 In addition to our regularly scheduled dances, we also have caller practices about one Wednesday a month.
 For dancers this is a free chance to see the dances from a caller’s perspective.
 Sign on to our email list using this web form.

 What is English Country Dancing?